flyandi/mazda-enhanced-compass-map/README.md

 ### Start rendering

 As stated above, each zone file renderes a particualar area.
-There are separated into zones, regions, subregions, e.g.:
+There are separated into zones, regions, subregions, e.g.

 ```tiles/tilegen/zones/[zone]/[region]/[subregion]```